 I graduated from high school in 2007, with my class, but continued my education with my school district until I was 21, because some students who receive special education can remain in school until they are 21 years old.
 I took elective classes at my high school, and took part in programs at our local BOCES like Office Skills, Food Prep and Life Skills.
 Although I was sad to leave when I graduated, I was ready for the next chapter.
 My mom researched programs that would support me into adulthood and continue to challenge me and help me build my skills.
-I came full circle and returned to ACDS to become one of the founding participants of their new Day Habilitation Program, “Opportunities.”
+Shortly after, I came full circle and returned to ACDS to become one of the founding participants of their new Day Habilitation Program, “Opportunities.”
 It was an opportunity to get out into the community for the greater part of the day instead of just spending the day at an agency site.
 In addition, through ACDS and a mutual friend, I had the opportunity to intern at my first real job at a clothing and jewelry store.
-There, I learned how to stock the shelves, size the store, wait on customers and even learned how to process credit cards.
-My boss, the owner, Marlene, was so supportive!!
+There, I learned how to stock the shelves, size the store, wait on customers and even how to process credit cards.
+My boss, store owner Marlene, was so supportive!!

 Our mission at Brittany’s Baskets of Hope is to celebrate the birth of a new baby with Down Syndrome and to provide resources, information and hope to the baby's family.
 One of the most important items in the baskets is the book Babies with Down Syndrome, which is in its third edition.
-My parents read it when I was born and they said it was their bible when I was growing up, because it had a lot of interesting, factual and helpful information on raising a child with Down Syndrome.
+My parents read it when I was born and they said it was their bible when I was growing up, because it had a lot of interesting, accurate and helpful information on raising a child with Down Syndrome.
 In the baskets, we also include little gifts to celebrate the babies: books, onesies, pacifiers, shoes, and lots of other items.
-We partner with many organizations which donate items for our baskets.
+We partner with many organizations who donate items for our baskets.
 We have been so lucky to receive donations of handmade baby blankets, hats, booties and sweaters from generous individuals and organizations on Long Island and around the country.
-A handmade blanket goes on into every basket we send out.
+A handmade blanket goes into every basket that we send out.
 Parents send us pictures of their babies with their baskets and we post them on our social media accounts and website.
 Families fill out a form on our website and we create a personalized basket just for their baby and send it in the mail.